-The advance of the COVID-19 pandemic and the global efforts to mitigate its spread have already resulted in sharp contractions of vast areas of the global economy and are expected to continue to challenge workers, businesses and governments for the foreseeable future.
-Government actions in various regions to gradually permit the resumption of limited commercial activities following various regional shutdowns are currently in progress, but it is believed that the success and timing of these actions will depend in part on deployment of effective tools to fight COVID-19, including increased testing, enhanced monitoring, data analysis and effective treatments, before economic growth returns to pre-pandemic levels, particularly in service related sectors of the economy.
+The advance of the COVID-19 pandemic and the global efforts to mitigate its spread have resulted in sharp contractions of vast areas of the global economy and are expected to continue to challenge workers, businesses and governments for the foreseeable future.
+Government actions in various regions have generally permitted the gradual resumption of commercial activities following various regional shutdowns, but further government action restricting economic activity is possible in an effort to mitigate increases in COVID-19 cases in certain regions.
+The success and timing of these mitigating actions will depend in part on deployment of effective tools to fight COVID-19, including increased testing, enhanced monitoring, data analysis, effective treatments and a safe vaccine, before economic growth is likely to return to pre-pandemic levels.
 Even as these measures are implemented and become effective, they will not directly address the business and employment losses already experienced.
 As a result, we expect U.S. and worldwide gross domestic product to be significantly impacted for an indeterminate period.

-Based on current conditions, we expect to report reduced revenue and operating income during the second quarter of 2020 compared to the first quarter of 2020, but the severity of the decline will depend on customer demand for our products, including the timing and extent to which our customers restart their operations, on our customers' perception as to when consumer demand for their products will return and on any future disruptions in our operations or our suppliers' operations, all of which are difficult to predict.
-Our operations teams meet daily to ensure we are maintaining a safe working environment for all of our employees, minimizing operational disruptions and managing inventory levels.
-It is possible we may temporarily close one or more of our facilities again for the health and safety of our employees before the COVID-19 crisis is over.
-CompX has significant cash balances of approximately \$63.2 million at March 31, 2020, and we believe we are well positioned to navigate the uncertainty ahead.
+Based on current conditions, we expect to report reduced revenue and income from operations from CompX in 2020 compared to 2019.
+We believe the second quarter of 2020 will be the period most impacted by COVID-19 but the severity of the impact on the remainder of the year will depend on customer demand for CompX's products, including the timing and extent to which customers' operations continue to be impacted, on customers' perception as to when consumer demand for their products will return to pre-pandemic levels and on any future disruptions in CompX's operations or suppliers' operations, all of which are difficult to predict.
+CompX's operations teams meet daily to ensure that they take appropriate actions to maintain a safe working environment for all of its employees, minimize operational disruptions and manage inventory levels.
+Inventory increased at both reporting units during the second quarter of 2020 to keep the workforce productive by focusing on high-demand products and components.
+CompX expects inventory balances will decline over the remainder of the year as it aligns its production to current demand levels.
+It is possible CompX may temporarily close one or more of its facilities again for the health and safety of its employees before the COVID-19 crisis is over.
+CompX has significant cash balances of approximately \$62.5 million at June 30, 2020, and believes it is well positioned to navigate the uncertainty ahead.